DraftKings promo code: Get $200 bonus bets for college football and $200 off NFL Sunday Ticket on Saturday

 The three ranked matchups on the Week 4 college football schedule might garner most of the attention, but one of the biggest late-game matchups will be No. 25 USC vs. Michigan State at 11 p.m.
 ET.
 The Trojans are averaging 55 points and over 600 yards of total offense per game this season and cracked the AP rankings for the first time this season after a comfortable win over Purdue last week.

 Meanwhile, Michigan State is also undefeated on the season and its 3-0 start includes a double-overtime win over Boston College in Week 2.
 Jayden Maiva and Aidan Chiles have both shown progress in their second season as starters with their respective programs after transferring in earlier in their careers.
-USC is favored by 18.5 in the latest Week 4 college football odds while the over/under is 55.5 points.
+USC is favored by 18.5 in the latest Week 4 college football odds, while the over/under is 55.5 points.
+Other games on Saturday night include Colorado (-12.5) vs. Wyoming and Baylor (-2.5) vs. Arizona State.
 Bet on college football and take advantage of $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Responsible Gaming at DraftKings